SIMPATICOProject/CDV/cdv-dashboard/doc/deployment.md

 - authority:"google",  put your AAC authority type for client-  see https://github.com/SIMPATICOProject/aac

+- "locale": "en",  put your language locale.
+Currently available languages: Italian (it) and English (en).
+For other languages create translation files in /assets/i18n

 in cdv-dashboard/simp_login/simp_login.js modify the following variables:

 - var host = "https://simpatico.eng.it";